rsta2/libgraphics/README.md

 Samples
 -------

-If you wnat to try one of the provided sample programs, now go its subdirectory in *sample/* and do:
+If you want to try one of the provided sample programs, now go its subdirectory in *sample/* and do:

 	make clean
 	make